• Skip to main content

 7mm PRC vs 7mm SAUM

 Two very evenly matched cartridges, if you already have one, it would not be worth it to get the other as well.
 The 7mm PRC has a lower 30 degree shoulder angle, so it may feed from a magazine easier than the 7mm SAUM, and the 7mm PRC has very slightly more powder capacity so offering very slight muzzle velocity advantages, but hardly noticeable.
 With Hornady behind it, we should also see more available components and ammo for the 7mm PRC compared to the scarce 7mm SAUM.
-The 7mm PRC is basically the 7mm SAUM ballistic twin that get better factory support and marketing behind it.
+The 7mm PRC is basically the 7mm SAUM ballistic twin that will get better factory support and marketing behind it.

 This will probably drive the 7 SAUM into obscurity.
 But that’s Remington fault AGAIN, just like what the 6.5 Creedmoor did to the 260 Remington.
 They don’t support their developments thoroughly.